kristenbartel/bEd10-User-Authorization-App/README.md

 *jSON Web Tokens Docs-- https://jwt.io/libraries

+*ejs

-NOTE: When running commands with npx vs npm means we are running selectively, from the cloud, instead of installing the entire package/module locally.
+NOTE: When running commands with npx vs npm: we are running selectively, from the cloud, instead of installing the entire package/module locally.

+----AUTHO set up----
+basic setting up an express app with ejs template engine, git (for gitignore), bcrypt for authorization/hashing, sequelize for ORM

+1)express --ejs --git (or your app name)
+    This will generate all the files [????npx express generator????]

+2)npm install
+    This command installs all the dependencies that were generated in the previous command.

+3)npm start
+    This will run the app- at this point test a sample route to ensure viability.

+4)add nodemon to package.json in the "scripts" section for dev-run-ease

+5)npm install bcrypt
+    This installs the package needed for hashing.

+------NOTES ejs--------
+html views can be 'templated' to bring in custom values to the client. ejs stands for Embedded jS templates which are used in both server and client side applications.

+basic syntax:
+<% 'Scriptlet' tag, for control-flow, no output
+<%= Outputs the value into the template (HTML escaped)
+<%- Outputs the unescaped value into the template

+example
+<% if (message) { %>
+  <h2><%= message.name %></h2>
+<% } %>

 ----Authentication Basics----
 -Passwords get entered by users as plain text.